 Ages: 0 to Adult

 Directions: Register online with the Beanstack App and log your reading.
 Children can pick a prize and 2 free books at the library for completing levels.
-Teens earn a prize ticket for each hour read, plus earn 2 free books.
+Teens earn a prize ticket for each hour read.
 Adults earn a prize ticket for each hour read, plus a free snack bag.
 More details available on the ACPL Summer Reading Guide.
+Bonus: Our library offered an early May option for another free book, when signing up at the same above link.